joemoose/dungeoneers.d20/docs/appendix-f.md

 ## Misfires

-If you roll double 1s on a gonne’s damage and bonus dice, a misfire occurs instead of damage to your target.
+If you roll double 1s on a gonne’s damage and inherent bonus dice, a misfire occurs instead of damage to your target.
 Roll 2d6 and consult the following table for the result.

 **Misfires Table**